 - Name: Give your source a meaningful name like

 - Configure network access (if needed) - If your MongoDB deployment is not accessible over the public internet, scroll down to the Network Tunnel section.
-Here, you can configure SSH tunneling by entering your SSH host, user, and private key to allow Flow to connect securely.
+Here, you can configure SSH tunneling by entering your SSH host, user, and private key to allow Estuary to connect securely.

 - After completing the fields, click Next.
-Flow will test the connection to ensure credentials are valid and that it can access the cluster.
+Estuary will test the connection to ensure credentials are valid and that it can access the cluster.
 If successful, you’ll move on to selecting collections for capture.

 Step 3: Choose Collections and Configure Capture Mode